knative/docs/install/README.md

 - [Assign a static IP address](../serving/gke-assigning-static-ip-address.md)
 - [Configure a custom domain](../serving/using-a-custom-domain.md)

+Knative Serving blocks all outbound traffic by default.
+To enable outbound access (when you want to connect to Cloud Storage API, for example), you need to change the proxy scope by [configuring outbound network access](../serving/outbound-network-access.md).

 ## Deploying an app

 Now you're ready to deploy an app: